Investing in gilts for tax-efficient returns

 Now that inflation is falling back, the interest rates available for savers are pulling ahead of the rate of inflation.
 But it’s vital to ‘mind the gap’ between the headline rate you’re offered and the rate you’ll actually receive after tax.

-This is especially true if your earnings mean you’re in a higher-rate tax band, as interest income is taxed at your prevailing tax rate, once you’ve used your personal savings allowance.
+This is especially important if you’re in a higher tax band, as any interest income above your personal savings allowance is taxed at a higher rate..
 Your earnings tax band also impacts your tax rate for capital gains and dividends received from shares.

-Set against this is a modest personal savings allowance at which you do not pay tax on Interest income.
-For a basic-rate tax payer this allowance is £1,000 and for a higher-rate tax payer it’s £500.
-So if you’re a basic-rate tax payer with over £20,000 in a savings account paying 5% interest, or over £10,000 for a higher-rate tax payer, the interest on your savings will start attracting tax.
+Set against this is a modest personal savings allowance at which you do not pay tax on interest income.
+For a basic-rate tax payer, this allowance is £1,000; for a higher-rate tax payer, it’s £500.
+So, if you’re a basic-rate tax payer with over £20,000 in a savings account paying 5% interest, or over £10,000 for a higher-rate tax payer, the interest on your savings will start attracting tax.

 Bridging the gap to maximise your savings with tax-efficient solutions